Table of Contents

 The current ISCO-2008 uses four-digit codes.
 In the table below you see some examples.

 It is advisable to establish a uniform system for coding missing values for the entire database.
-Typically, negative values or values like 7, 8, 9 or 97, 98, 99 or 997, 998, 999, etc. (where the number of digits corresponds to the variable’s format and number of valid values) are used for numeric coding of missing values.
+Typically, negative values or values like 7, 8, 9 or 97, 98, 99 or 997, 998, 999, etc. (where the number of digits corresponds to the variable’s format and the number of valid values) are used for numeric coding of missing values.
 The coding scheme for missing values should prevent overlapping codes for valid and missing values.
 For instance, whenever the digit zero is used for missing values, we should bear in mind that zero may represent a valid value for many variables such as personal income.

 Respondents in surveys sometimes do not answer all questions in a questionnaire.
 It is advisable to distinguish between various reasons that data went missing (ICPSR, 2012).
-The following situations are distinguished in the survey research (frequently used acronyms are bracketed):
+The following situations are distinguished in survey research (frequently used acronyms are bracketed):

 - No answer (NA): The respondent did not answer a question when he/she should have;